 The first time a WordPress page is loaded, a database query is performed on the server.
 Redis remembers, or caches, this query.

-An object cache works by caching the SQL queries in memory which are needed to load a WordPress page.
-When a page loads, the resulting SQL query results are provided from memory by Redis, so the query does not have to hit the database.
+An object cache works by caching the SQL queries in the memory needed to load a WordPress page.
+Then, when a page loads, the resulting SQL query results are provided from memory by Redis, so the query does not have to hit the database.

-If a query is not available in Redis, the database provides the result and Redis adds the result to its cache.
-If a value is updated in the database (for example, a new post or page is created in WordPress) the Redis value for that query is invalidated to prevent bad cached data from being presented.
+However, suppose a value is updated in the database (for example, a new post or page is created in WordPress).
+Then, the Redis value for that query is invalidated to prevent insufficient cached data from being presented.

-Why to Use Redis
+Why Use Redis?